hexbabe/python-appimage-module/README.md

-# python-appimage-module
+# python-appimage-example
-Example repo for bundling a Viam module using AppImage and AppImageBuilder
+Example repo for bundling a Viam module as an AppImage with AppImageBuilder